VCWVL/wede5020-poe-SonavNaidoo16/README.md

 - Updated navigation and layout to adapt to smaller screen sizes.
 - Tested website on desktop, tablet, and mobile views.
 - README updated with Part 2 documentation.
+- Added a youtube video of the real product implemented and tested

 Responsive design (Mobile):